Moving for an Easier Birth

 Malpositions can be attributed to a more sedentary lifestyle, or the mother's pelvic floor having some twist or tightness, forcing the baby, to contort themselves into a position that works for that situation but makes labour and birth more difficult.

 The techniques I teach use biomechanics - the way our musculoskeletal system works - to ease baby into positions that help labour progress effectively.
 Many of the movements are quite simple and all are non-invasive and gentle.
-I will also discuss how to inform your midwife about what you have learnt so she can support your preferences during labour.
+I also discuss ways of informing your midwife about what you have learnt so she can support your preferences during labour.

 Moving during labour is one of the most effective methods of helping your baby make the journey through the birth canal and can help the birth to feel easier and more enjoyable.
 Moving can also relieve discomfort and helps you feel more in control.
 There is a reduced incidence of long labour with less backache and less complications when your baby is aligned well.

 The course shows you how you can increase the likelihood of a more comfortable and straightforward birth by learning: